BSN-Professional and Accelerated Second Degree

 • Withdrawals are not counted for required laboratory science or English courses

-• Students must complete their coursework for graduation within the following time frames:
+• Students must complete their course work for graduation within the following time frames:

 • 10 semesters for the professional option

-• 6 semesters for the accelerated second degree option
+• 6 semesters for the accelerated second-degree option

 Interruption in Plan of Study